computing-intelligence/jupyters_and_slides/2019-spring/programming-ability-testing/readme.md

-This is the my solution of programming tests.
+Dear all, this is the my solution of programming tests.